New Jersey Roads - NJ Turnpike/I-95 - Western Spur

 Back to NB, note the lack of shield background, and the unusual double-arrow exit sign (unusual in that it's really a gore sign).
 The last photo is on the side of the first gantry, another representation of how the roadway splits neatly in two, but not very useful at speed.
 Then again, traffic during Meadowlands events rarely moves at speed here.

 On the ramp from Exit 16W to NJ 3 and the Meadowlands, notice that the shields have no black squares behind them, which is something the Turnpike Authority does but NJDOT doesn't.
-All the 3's here, except the left one in the first photo, are genuine button-copy dating from the construction of the Turnpike's western spur, and that left one is a still old but just not original shield.
+All the 3's here, except the left one in the first photo, are genuine button-copy dating from the construction of the Westerly Alignment, and that left one is a still old but just not original shield.
 Click on the first photo to light it up at night and see that that old shield is non-reflective.

 Four photos courtesy HNTB, but only two assemblies.
 The first photo is a VMS that usually would indicate no access to the "Sports Complex"; this is the Meadowlands ramp that only is open on game day/night and other special events.
-It connects directly to the western spur, and is two lanes each SB-off and NB-on.
+It connects directly to the Westerly Alignment, and is two lanes each SB-off and NB-on.
 The second through fourth photos are the three different mutations of the exit VMS's, along with the controller box sitting between them.

 A south-facing perspective of those tolls, courtesy HNTB.